-OFAC clearly exceeded its authority for the reasons discussed above, but the Plaintiffs need not prove that much to prevail.
+Plaintiffs need not prove that much to prevail.
 Under fundamental principles of statutory interpretation, the Court should resolve any ambiguity against OFAC.

-1. To start, the major-questions doctrine establishes that OFAC's powers here should be narrowly construed.
+- 1. To start, the major-questions doctrine establishes that OFAC's powers here should be narrowly construed.
 That doctrine requires an agency to identify a clear congressional statement before it can "bring about an enormous and transformative expansion in [its] regulatory authority."
 Util.
 Air Regul.
 Grp. v.
 EPA, 573 U.S. 302, 324 (2014).
 This case would effect such an expansion because OFAC's sanctions depend on re-interpreting the core terms in OFAC's authorizing statutes-"persons" and "property"-to go far beyond any traditional or recognizable definition of those terms to give OFAC near-boundless authority.
-Although this arrogation most immediately affects digital assets-alone a trillion-dollar industry-OFAC's claim of sweeping authority is equally applicable to any or all other industries.
-Absent clear congressional authorization, this power-grab must fail.

-2. OFAC's powers likewise should be narrowly construed as a matter of constitutional avoidance.
+Although this arrogation most immediately affects digital assets-alone a trillion-dollar industry40-OFAC's claim of sweeping authority is equally applicable to any or all other industries.
+Absent clear congressional authorization, this power-grab must fail. - 2.
+OFAC's powers likewise should be narrowly construed as a matter of constitutional avoidance.
 Courts must interpret ambiguous statutory language in a way that avoids "serious doubt[s]" about a statute's constitutionality if it is "fairly possible" to do so.
 Nielsen v.
-Preap, 139
+Preap, 139 S. Ct.
+954, 971 (2019) (quotation marks omitted).
+And the Tornado Cash sanctions raise at least two serious constitutional conflicts.

-&lt;sup>36 Marcel Pechman, Total Crypto Market Cap Rises Above \$1T-Data Suggests More Upside Is In Store, Cointelegraph (Jan.
+40 Marcel Pechman, Total Crypto Market Cap Rises Above \$1T-Data Suggests More Upside Is In Store, Cointelegraph (Jan.
 27, 2023), https://bit.ly/3Z2iuBS.